 Not all indicators of unstable areas are naturally occurring.
 Mining activities below a site may also be responsible for sinkholes and losing streams.
-The depiction of mining activity on the map indicates a series of locations in a north-south orientation along Interstate I-55 to the east of the SBMU facility.
+The depiction of mining activity on the map indicates a few locations approximately 10 to 20 miles west of the SBMU facility.
 In addition to depicting locations, GeoSTRAT also provides information on each of these symbols when the user left clicks the symbol.
-Each of these symbols located east of the site indicate they are sand and gravel open pit mines which do not affect the subsurface or create an unstable area below the site.
+Each of these symbols located west of the site indicate they are either clay, or sand and gravel open pit mines which do not affect the subsurface or create an unstable area below the site.

-In accordance with §257.64(a) Unstable Areas, the information presented above indicates the Bottom Ash Pond is not located in an unstable area based on data obtained from GeoSTRAT and site specific information recorded on logs of borings and excavations located around the perimeter of the Bottom Ash Pond.
+In accordance with §257.64(a), Unstable Areas, the information presented above indicates the Fly Ash Pond is not located in an unstable area based on data obtained from GeoSTRAT and site specific information recorded on logs of borings and excavations located around the perimeter of the Fly Ash Pond.